-\textbf{GAN-based Networks.} With the success of the GAN architecture, some works aim at designing specialized GAN network for face restoration.
+\textbf{GAN-based Networks}.
+With the success of the GAN architecture, some works aim at designing specialized GAN networks for face restoration.
 As shown in Fig.~\ref{fig:network_architectures_GAN}, the architectures of GAN-based networks can be summarized as the plain GAN architecture and the pre-trained embedding architecture.
 In the plain GAN architecture-based methods~\cite{yu2016ultra,xu2017learning,yu2017face,bulat2018learn,yang2020hifacegan}, they introduce an adversarial loss in the network and use adversarial learning to jointly optimize the discriminator and generator (\ie face restoration network) to generate realistic face images.
 Among them, HLGAN~\cite{bulat2018learn} is one representative method for face super-resolution.
-As shown in Fig. \ref{fig:HLGAN}, HLGAN consists of two generative adversarial networks.
+HLGAN consists of two generative adversarial networks.
 The first network is a High-to-Low GAN, which is trained with unpaired images to learn the degradation process of the high-resolution images.
-After that, its outputs (\ie low resolution face images) are adopted to train a Low-to-High GAN for face super-resolution.
-The second Low-to-Hign GAN is trained with paired face images.
-Thanks to this two-stage GAN architecture, HLGAN can achieve superior performance dealing with real face images.
+After that, its outputs (\ie low-resolution face images) are adopted to train a Low-to-High GAN for face super-resolution.
+The second Low-to-High GAN is trained with paired face images.
+Thanks to this two-stage GAN architecture, HLGAN can achieve superior performance when dealing with real face images.

 In pre-trained GAN embedding architecture-based methods~\cite{gu2020image,menon2020pulse,wang2021towards,yang2021gan,zhu2022blind}, they exploit the latent prior in pre-trained face GAN models such as StyleGAN~\cite{karras2019style} and incorporate the prior into the process of face restoration.
-One representative work is GFP-GAN which effectively leverages face priors encapsulated in the pre-trained face GAN to perform the face restoration.
+One representative work is GFP-GAN, which effectively leverages face priors encapsulated in the pre-trained face GAN to perform face restoration.
 The detail architecture of GFP-GAN~\cite{wang2021towards} is illustrated in Fig.~\ref{fig:GFP_GAN}.
 Specifically, GFP-GAN is composed of a degradation removal module and a pre-trained face GAN.
-These modules are connected together by the latent code mapping and some Channel-Split Spatial Feature Transform layers.
+These modules are connected together by the latent code mapping and some channel-split spatial feature transform layers.
 In addition, a loss function combined with the pixel-wise loss, the facial component loss, the adversarial loss, and the identity preserving loss is proposed to train the GFP-GAN.
 With these techniques, GFP-GAN can recover high-quality face images with facial details.